longturn/freeciv21/docs/Contributing/stable-branch.rst

 As part of the review process, simply tag the PR to the project and add a ``back-port`` label to aid tracking.
 Once the PR has been merged into ``master``, go get the commit ID(s) and add those to the appropriate column in the project.
-Multiple Commit IDs should be separated by a space instead of a comma.
+Multiple Commit IDs should be separated by a space.

 Maintaining Tracked Back-Port Commit Candidates
 ===============================================